mdominguezd/s11_cats_report.github.io/sections/introduction.md

 At S11, the storage of large geo-spatial data is already managed using Google Storage Buckets, and they are currently in the process of incorporating the conversion to cloud-optimized data formats like Cloud Optimized GeoTIFFs (COGs) and Zarrs in their processing framework (DPROF) to improve efficiency and accessibility.

 **Cloud-optimized data formats**

 *COG*

 Cloud-Optimized GeoTIFFs ([COGs](https://www.cogeo.org/)) are an example of data formats that have been created to ease the access of data stored in the cloud.
 They improve the readability by including the metadata in the initial bytes of the file stored, storing different image overviews for different scales and tiling the images in smaller blocks.
 These characteristics make COG files heavier than traditional image formats.
 However, they also greatly enhance accessibility by enabling the selective transfer of only the necessary tiles using HTTP GET requests [@desruisseaux_ogc_2021].
 Additionally, this data format has been adopted as an Open Geospatial Consortium (OGC) standard.
-These standards are a set of guidelines and specifications created to facilitat data interoperability [@ogc_ogc_2023].
+These standards are a set of guidelines and specifications created to facilitate data interoperability [@ogc_ogc_2023].

 *Zarr*